EpiData-dk/analysis/help/commands.md

 - `!vl := <valuelabel id>`
            Assign an existing valuelabel set to the variable.
            An existing assignment will be replaced but not deleted.
-To delete the existing valuelabel set see <a href="#deletegrp">deleting content</a>
+To delete the existing valuelabel set, see [deleting content](#deletegrp)